Save-Dao/guide/docs/champion-a-member.md

 ### $SAVEx Staking

 To champion a new member, a Champion must stake $SAVEx.
 The stake amount depends on the type of applicant:
-* If the applicant has finished one of the Save Dao Cohorts, the required stake is `x $SAVEx` TBD
+* If the applicant has finished one of the Adbongo Org Cohorts, the required stake is `x $SAVEx` TBD
     * Exception: if the Champion is from the same cohort season as the applicant, the required stake is the same as for non-cohort applicants.
 * If not, the required stake is `x(x2) $SAVEx` TBD